DrewJSquared/flairnode/README.md

 xset -dpms           # Disable energy-saving features xset dpms 0 0 0      # Just in case, set timers to 0

-# Move mouse to bottom-right corner (1920x1080 screen)
+# Move mouse to top left corner to see it during boot
-xdotool mousemove 1919 1079
+xdotool mousemove 10 10

-# Hide cursor after 1 second of inactivity
+# Hide cursor after 5 seconds of inactivity
-unclutter -idle 1 &
+unclutter -idle 5 &

+sleep 2

 # Launch Chromium in kiosk mode — this stays in foreground
 chromium \